-- Log in to MERCURY for Instructors.
+- Log in to Minerva.

 - Minerva will inform you if you have made a permission decision in the past.
 If you have not made a decision or if you wish to change your previous decision, select the Click here to continue button.